 Table 1 Relationship between World Bank governmental indicators

 Finding this high correlation between the different indicators means the similarity between them will be relevant and should be considered in the following methods.
-The matrix found that 17 indicators out of the 31 examined, showed significance level of correlation (P<0.05), to share of installed VRE as can be seen in Table 2.
+The matrix found that 17 indicators out of the 31 examined, showed a significance level of correlation (P<0.05), to share of installed VRE as can be seen in Table 2.